 This API requires a valid JWT in the Authorization request header and accepts an optional reference number.

-Required Bearer authentication.
-Please refer to BWS API Authentication for a description of how to provide a valid JWT here.
+Authorization | Required Bearer authentication.
+Please refer to BWS API Authentication for a description of how to provide a valid JWT here. |

-Optional, client specific reference number, which will be added to the BWS bookkeeping as well as to the response trailer.
-You typically use this reference to link the resulting BWS bookkeeping entries with your logs.
+Reference-Number | Optional, client specific reference number, which will be added to the BWS bookkeeping as well as to the response header.
+You typically use this reference to link the resulting BWS bookkeeping entries with your logs. |

-On success the API returns a PhotoVerifyResponse message with the fields as follows:
+On success the API returns a PhotoVerifyResponse

 status